whitecolor/node-easyxml/README.md

 ## Configuration

-* `singularizeChildren`: If an array is plural, its children elements will be singular
+* `singularizeChildren`: If an array is plural, its children elements will be singular, default: `true`
-* `allowAttributes`: String attributes starting with _ will be XML attributes
+* `allowAttributes`: String attributes starting with _ will be XML attributes, default: `true`
-* `attributePrefix`: Prefix to look for when creating attributes
+* `attributePrefix`: Prefix to look for when creating attributes, default: `_`
+* `elementPrefix`: If present, element is created if property has this prefix or value is an object, otherwise attribute will be created, default: ``
-* `rootElement`: A string to wrap around the rendered XML document
+* `rootElement`: A string to wrap around the rendered XML document, default: `response`
 * `rootArray`: If the root element is an array, this wraps the XML document.
-Should be plural
+Should be plural, default: `items`
-* `dateFormat`: A date format for JS dates, currently accepts ISO, SQL, JS
+* `dateFormat`: A date format for JS dates, currently accepts ISO, SQL, JS, default: `ISO`
-* `indent`: A number representing the spaces to indent children, use 0 for no whitespace
+* `indent`: A number representing the spaces to indent children, use 0 for no whitespace, default: `4`
-* `manifest`: Whether or not to add that XML manifest line to the top
+* `manifest`: Whether or not to add that XML manifest line to the top, default: `false`
-* `unwrappedArrays`: TODO: Document
+* `unwrappedArrays`: Do not render root element of the array (gitchildren names are not singularized), default: `false`
-* `filterNulls`: Should nulls and undefines be removed from the rendered XML
+* `filterNulls`: Should nulls and undefines be removed from the rendered XML, default: `false`

 ## License